AndroidClasses/CleanCode/README.md

 BottomTabs
 ===================

 Bottom Navigation tab with configurable activities.
-There are 3-5 TABs on the bottom navigation bar, and the account of TABs is able to be configured via a JSON file, first_page_item in the assets/ folder.
+There are 3-5 TABs on the bottom navigation bar, and the count of TABs is able to be configured via a JSON file, first_page_item in the assets/ folder.

 Home | Message | Find | Discovery | Me |
 :-------------------------:|:-------------------------:|:-------------------------:|:-------------------------:|:-------------------------: